zcaceres/MPC/Student-Handbook/StudentHandbook.md

 If a student fails the Great Work Panel, the panel will talk with the student about what must be improved.
 The panel and student will devise a future date to attempt the panel again when the student has made more progress.
 Students cannot graduate until they pass their Great Work Panel.

 ####Graduation Checklist
-1. Six semesters passed in the MPC (250 UMAs)
+1. Six terms passed in the MPC (250 UMAs)
 2. One successful internship (with a 'passed' letter of recommendation)
 3. Great Work Panel passed